Hugh M. Blumenfeld, M.D., Ph.D.Assistant Professor, Family Medicine

 |Name & Description||Category||Role||Type||Scope||Start Year||End Year|

-I have done research in the effects of music on patients recovering from traumatic brain injuries and on premature infants in the neonatal intensive care unit; the latter was published in Clinical Pediatrics (2006).
+I have done clinical research in the effects of music on patients recovering from traumatic brain injuries and on premature infants in the neonatal intensive care unit.
+I have presented at national conferences on several topics concerning medical education from traditional storytelling to the use of hand-held technology.

 |Title or Abstract||Type||Sponsor/Event||Date/Year||Location|